lightning/bolts/01-messaging-crypto-and-init.md

 ### Noise Protocol Instantiation

-Concrete instantiations of the Noise Protocol are require the definition of three abstract cryptographic objects: the hash function, the elliptic curve, and finally the `AEAD` cipher scheme.
+Concrete instantiations of the Noise Protocol require the definition of three abstract cryptographic objects: the hash function, the elliptic curve, and finally the `AEAD` cipher scheme.
 Within our instantiation `SHA-256` is chosen as the hash function, `secp256k1` as the elliptic curve, and finally